Explainer: The Economic Crime and Corporate Transparency Act

 Prior to this, it is highly likely that the company’s directors will have been pressed by the creditor for payment for some time, culminating in being served with a Statutory Demand.
 If the indebted company does not pay the Statutory Demand within 21 days or does not dispute the debt, the creditor can ask the Court to wind it up.

 This is the most serious enforcement action by creditor and it is not taken lightly.
-It will cost around £2,000, emphasising the creditor’s determination to recover its debt, even if it may lead to the company’s closure.
+It will cost around £3,000 (petition and court fees), emphasising the creditor’s determination to recover its debt, even if it may lead to the company’s closure.
 It can also be a last step to convince the debtor that the amount owed must be paid and can no longer be ignored.

 Once a winding-up petition has been served, the company has seven days to respond or the Court will fix a date to hear the petition at which the company will probably be put into Compulsory Liquidation.
 This will lead to the closure of the business and the sale of its assets.